bjorn-ali-goransson/Wordpress-Theme/README.md

 Wordpress theme
 ===============

-I've identified three different types of code that typically go into a Wordpress theme:
+I've identified three different types of code that typically go into a Wordpress theme: General useful functions, calling of functions with project-specific parameters, and project-specific code.

 1. General useful functions that are re-used between projects, and gradually improved upon.
 Put these into `functions/a_useful_function.php` to have them `require_once`:d before anything else.
 For inter-dependencies, use `require_once dirname(__FILE__) . '/my-dependency.php'` .